 On January 29, 2016, xG completed the acquisition of the net assets that constituted the business of IMT, pursuant to an Asset Purchase Agreement by and between xG and Skyview Capital, LLC.
 The IMT business develops, manufactures and sells microwave communications equipment utilizing COFDM (Coded Orthogonal Frequency Division Multiplexing) technology.
 COFDM is a transmission technique that combines encoding technology with OFDM (Orthogonal Frequency Division Multiplexing) modulation to provide the low latency and high image clarity required for real-time live broadcasting video transmissions.
-IMT has extensive experience in ultra-compact COFDM wireless technology, and this has allowed IMT to develop integrated solutions over the past 20 years that deliver reliable video footage captured from both aerial and ground-based sources to fixed and mobile receiver locations.
+IMT has extensive experience in ultra-compact COFDM wireless technology, which has allowed IMT to develop integrated solutions over the past 20 years that deliver reliable video footage captured from both aerial and ground-based sources to fixed and mobile receiver locations.

 IMT provides product and service solutions marketed under the well-established brand names Nucomm, RF Central and IMT.
-Its video transmission products primarily address three major market areas: Broadcasting, Sports and Entertainment, and Surveillance (for Military and Government).
+Its video transmission products primarily address three major market areas: broadcasting, sports and entertainment, and surveillance (for military and government).

-The Broadcasting market consists of electronic news gathering, wireless camera systems, portable microwave, and fixed point to point systems.
-Customers within this market are blue-chip tier-1 major network TV stations that include over-the-air broadcasters, and cable and satellite news providers.
+The broadcasting market consists of electronic news gathering, wireless camera systems, portable microwave, and fixed point to point systems.
+Customers within this market are blue-chip, tier-1 major network TV stations that include over-the-air broadcasters and cable and satellite news providers.
 For this market, IMT designs, develops and markets solutions for use in news helicopters, ground-based news vehicles, camera operations, central receive sites, remote onsite and studio newscasts and live television events.
 In this market, IMT's Nucomm line is recognized as a premium brand of digital broadcast microwave video systems.

-The Sports and Entertainment market consists of key segments that include Sports Production, Sports Venue Entertainment systems, movie director video assist, and the non-professional user segment.
+The sports and entertainment market consists of key segments that include sports production, sports venue entertainment systems, movie director video assist, and the non-professional user segment.
 Customers within this market are major professional sports teams, movie production companies, live video production service providers, system integrators and a growing segment of drone and unmanned ground vehicle providers.
 Among the key solutions IMT provides to this market are wireless camera systems and mobile radios.
 IMT's RF Central is a well-established brand of compact microwave video equipment in the market for both licensed and license-free sports and entertainment applications.

-The Government/Surveillance market consists of key segments that include state and local law enforcement agencies, Federal "3-letter" agencies and military system integrators.
-Customers within this market include recognizable state police forces, sheriff's departments, first responders, the Department of Justice and the Department of Home Land Security.
-The key solutions IMT provides to this market are mission-critical wireless video solutions for applications including manned and unmanned aerial and ground systems, mobile and handheld receive systems and transmitters for concealed video surveillance.
+The government/surveillance market consists of key segments that include state and local law enforcement agencies, federal agencies and military system integrators.
+Customers within the government/surveillance market include recognizable state police forces, sheriff's departments, fire departments, first responders, the Department of Justice and the Department of Home Land Security.
+The key solutions IMT provides to this market are mission-critical wireless video solutions for applications, including manned and unmanned aerial and ground systems, mobile and handheld receive systems and transmitters for concealed video surveillance.
 IMT's products in this market are sold under the brand name IMT.